-The Research Foundation's total nonoperating revenues of \$45.3 million for fiscal year ended June 30, 2013, was mostly comprised of nonexchange grants and contract revenues of \$39.7 million and transfer expenses of \$10.9 million.
-Included in the transfers total was an \$10.5 million transfer to the University, related to the facilities and administrative revenue, for administrative expenses incurred for sponsored research.
-Total nonoperating revenues increased by \$25.2 million as compared to fiscal year ended June 30, 2012.
-The increase is due mainly to the \$16.2 million of refunds received by the Research Foundation related to the employer portion of FICA tax on medical residents paid in years prior to April 2005.
+The Research Foundation's total nonoperating revenues of \$27.4 million for fiscal year ended June 30, 2014, was mostly comprised of nonexchange grants and contract revenues of \$41.7 million and transfer expenses of \$14.3 million.
+Included in the transfers total was a \$9.5 million transfer to the University, related to the facilities and administrative revenue, for administrative expenses incurred for sponsored research.
+Total nonoperating revenues decreased by \$18.0 million as compared to fiscal year ended June 30, 2013.
+The decrease is due primarily to the \$16.2 million of refunds received in 2013 by the Research Foundation related to the employer portion of FICA tax on medical residents paid in years prior to April 2005 that was not received in 2014.

-Fiscal Year 2012
+Fiscal Year 2013

-For the year ended June 30, 2012, Research Foundation reported \$315.8 million in operating revenues.
-This was a 5% decrease compared to the \$333.9 million reported for the year ended June 30, 2011
+For the year ended June 30, 2013, Research Foundation reported \$292.9 million in operating revenues, a decrease of 9% compared to the \$321.2 million reported for the year ended June 30, 2012.